OCHA-DAP/hdx-cli-toolkit/README.md

 hdx-toolkit update --organization=healthsites --dataset_filter=* --hdx_site=stage --key=private --value=True
 ```
 The initial update takes approximately 10 seconds but subsequent updates in a list take only a couple of seconds.

+A detailed walk through of commands can be found in the [DEMO.md](DEMO.md) file

 ## Contributions